 - Ability to ask those humans for what you need

 - Time – doing small things there and then

 - Time – committing to a future hour in a reasonable capacity

 - Backlogs – working on backlogs without ignoring current priorities

-- Your self-notes, to-do lists, bookmarks, need to be up to date and dedicated.
-Making them and forgetting about them is not so useful.
+- Your self-notes, to-do lists, and bookmarks need to be in your awareness and up to date

 - Physical resources – maintain your energy supply with food and nutrition

 - Psychological resources – maintain your mental resources by constructively handling current and past problems/issues.
 Let it not drain your capacity to perform.

 10. Try a variety of options and go through a trial & error phase to maximize your growth and expertise

 One of the most fundamental aspects of human learning is based on variations and trial & error.
 Research on learning has shown that executing a skill well is highly dependent on the variations you experience as well as the amount of trial and error you go through.
 In fact, variation + trial and error help to differentiate between nuances and train your attention to be flexible.
 That is a hallmark quality of an expert.